-Establish clear strategic planning connections among all state, district, university, and school levels and how they relate to and are supported by technology to improve learning.
+- Establish clear strategic planning connections among all state, district, university, and school levels and how they relate to and are supported by technology to improve learning.

-Although some of these efforts are supported by summits organized at the federal level by Future Ready Schools, state and local authorities are uniquely suited to understand the needs and resources available within their local education ecosystems.
+State and local authorities are uniquely suited to understand the needs and resources available within their local education ecosystems.
 Broad, coordinated strategic planning requires a commitment from all parties involved to collaborate consistently across organizational boundaries.
-These conversations and connections need proactive champions who will invest in working at this level and who can take advantage of existing state and regional conferences to further this work.
+These conversations and connections need proactive champions who will invest in working at this level and who can take advantage of existing state and regional conferences to further this work. - Set a vision for the use of technology to enable learning such that leaders bring all stakeholder groups to the table, including students, educators, families, technology professionals, community groups, cultural institutions, and other interested parties.
+Although not all parties will be responsible for the execution of a vision for the use of technology to enable learning, by making certain all involved stakeholder groups are part of the vision-setting process, leaders will ensure better community support and the establishment of a plan for learning technology that reflects local needs and goals. - Develop funding models and plans for sustainable technology purchases and leverage openly licensed content while paying special attention to eliminating those resources and tasks that can be made obsolete by technology.

-- Set a vision for the use of technology to enable learning such that leaders bring all stakeholder groups to the table, including students, educators, families, technology professionals, community groups, cultural institutions, and other interested parties. - Although not all parties will be responsible for the execution of a vision for the use of technology to enable learning, by making certain all involved stakeholder groups are part of the vision-setting process, leaders will ensure better community support and the establishment of a plan for learning technology that reflects local needs and goals. - Develop funding models and plans for sustainable technology purchases and leverage openly licensed content while paying special attention to eliminating those resources and tasks that can be made obsolete by technology. - Rather than viewing technology as an add-on component to support learning, leaders should take stock of current systems and processes across learning systems and identify those that can be augmented or replaced by existing technologies.
-During the planning process, they also should identify systems and processes for which no replacement currently exists within the district, school, or college and set goals for developing more efficient solutions. - ▶ Develop clear communities of practice for education leaders at all levels that act as a hub for setting vision, understanding research, and sharing practices. - Building on the model of the education innovation clusters, state, district, university, and community organization leaders should establish cohesive communities of practice-in person and online-to create virtuous cycles for sharing the most recent research and effective practices in the use of educational technology.
+Rather than viewing technology as an add-on component to support learning, leaders should take stock of current systems and processes across learning systems and identify those that can be augmented or replaced by existing technologies.
+During the planning process, they also should identify systems and processes for which no replacement currently exists within the district, school, or college and set goals for developing more efficient solutions. - Develop clear communities of practice for education leaders at all levels that act as a hub for setting vision, understanding research, and sharing practices.
+Building on the model of the education innovation clusters, state, district, university, and community organization leaders should establish cohesive communities of practice-in person and online-to create virtuous cycles for sharing the most recent research and effective practices in the use of educational technology.